-All documents required to be submitted to the Department by this permit, shall be submitted to the Department via AEPACS unless the Permittee submits in writing valid justification as to why the electronic submittal cannot be utilized and the Department approves in writing the utilization of hard copy submittals.
-The AEPACS can be accessed at the following link: https://adem.alabama.gov/AEPACS.
-Permit modifications of the existing permit shall all be submitted through AEPACS.
+All documents required to be submitted to the Department by this permit, shall be submitted to the Department via AEPACS unless the Permittee submits in writing valid justifications as to why the electronic submittal cannot be utilized and the Department approves in writing the utilization of hard copy submittals.
+Permit modifications to the existing permit shall be submitted through AEPACS.
+AEPACS can be accessed at the following link: https://adem.alabama.gov/AEPACS.

-Requests as to why AEPACS cannot be utilized shall be addressed to the following:
+Requests as to why AEPACS cannot be utilized shall be addressed to: